 Chuck’s stage credits include Professor Harold Hill in The Music Man (twice), Woody Guthrie in Woody Guthrie’s American Song, Carl Sandburg, Bertolt Brecht, and repertory theater in the U.S. and the U.K. He’s also sung countless public school concerts and shows for seniors at meal sites and nursing homes around the country.

 In Keokuk, he’s sung for Grand Theatre fundraisers, for bus tours and school kids, and the 2000 Gore/Lieberman Presidential Campaign when Al and Joe came through town.

 For the 1990 edition of “Rollin’ On The River,” Keokuk’s annual blues fest, Keokuk Junction Railroad brought up the beautifully restored Chief Keokuck Club Car from St. Louis.
-Jim Wells, ROTR’s show organizer, invited Chuck to team up with Keokuk native David Marion and do a club car show of Mark Twain stories and Stephen Foster songs.
+Jim Wells, ROTR’s show organizer, invited Chuck to team up with Keokuk native David Marion to do a club car show of Mark Twain stories and Stephen Foster songs.
 On the spot, the two concocted the first rough and ready version of what became Mr. Foster & Mr. Twain.
 Their club car audience loved it.
 And it grew into a full-length performance of Stories and Songs in The Great American Tradition.
 Chuck and David have performed their homemade show in theaters across the Midwest for the last twenty years.

 A few years ago, with the help of owners Terry and Karen Sparrow, Chuck tried to start a weekend folk club at the 4th Street Café.
 It didn’t work.
 “You need a critical mass of folks who like folk music,” Chuck says “Keokuk doesn’t quite have it.”